facorread/examClock/README.md

 Simple clock, countdown, and message board for taking exams

+# User Guide

+Before students start coming into the classroom, turn on the computer and projector.
+In the web browser, go to http://facorread.github.io/examClock/ and set the exam time and type your messages, instructions, clarifications about the exam contents, specific questions, glossary, rules, etc.

 # Questions

-Q. How do I use this?

-A. Before students start coming into the classroom, turn on the computer and projector.
-In the web browser, go to http://facorread.github.io/examClock/ and set the exam time and type your messages, including clarifications about the exam contents, specific questions, glossary, rules, etc.

 Q. How do I change the messages?